gilesknap/IaC-at-home/nas/03-maas/RaspiMASS.md

-# Commissioning a Raspberry Pi 4 with Canonical MAAS
+# Commissioning Raspberry Pi 4 with Canonical MAAS

-These steps were successful in commissioning a Raspberry Pi 4 with 4 GB of RAM.
+These steps were successful in commissioning a few Raspberry Pi 4 with 4 GB of RAM.
 I used an SD Card for UEFI and a USB3 drive (32GB thumbnail) for OS install.